Spriyha/LevelSuperMindiOS-/README.md

+# project SetUp

+git clone <repo_url>

+cd <LevelSuperMind>

+Open the .xcodeproj

+This app consists of multiple sections, all implemented using SwiftUI with MVVM also it has used UIKit for Recommedation Section and Recent Section

 Here is some ScreenShots how the App looks like

 ![Simulator Screenshot - iPhone 15 Plus - 2025-03-02 at 11 57 26](https://github.com/user-attachments/assets/b18ba69c-d4fd-4bee-8aa1-4b36158b2631)